 Shea butter is used for very similar purposes as cocoa butter – for hydration, for improved skin tone, and for dealing with acne scars.
 It has a similarly storied history; Egyptian historical records from as far back as Cleopatra’s era speak of caravans arriving, packed with clay jars of shea butter for cosmetic usage.
 Its fat profile is similar enough to cocoa butter that the chocolate industry occasionally uses it as a substitute…

 …but there’s one significant difference: shea butter is far less likely to block your pores and hence create acne.
-While cocoa butter scores a high 4 on the comedogenic scale, shea butter only scores 2 (which indicates a moderately low chance of it blocking pores).
+While cocoa butter scores a high 4 on the comedogenic scale, shea butter scores 0 (which indicates a very low chance of it blocking pores).
 Likewise, there are fewer user reports on the internet about clogged pores and acne.

 I would never use shea butter myself except in specific circumstances like after swimming in a pool, as I’ve found other ways to keep my skin smooth and strong (see below), but if you do want a topical moisturiser that’s natural and free of chemical contaminants then shea butter is an excellent acne friendly option.

 A natural and non-fraudulent (that’s often a problem with shea butter) product is this Unrefined Shea Butter by Better Shea Butter.